sanskrit/learnsanskrit.org/content/guide/sandhi/visarga-sandhi.md

 {h Review}

-Many Sanskrit words end with a {s visarga}, and the {s visarga} changes often due to sandhi.
-You do not need to memorize the rules above, but it is important to recognize them so that you can tell where one word ends and another begins.

-As you read more Sanskrit, you will eventually understand {s visarga} sandhi instinctively.
-But if you would like to practice, you can try applying the correct {s visarga} sandhi changes to the examples below:
+You do not need to memorize the rules above.
+But if you would like to practice using them, you can try to apply the correct {s visarga} sandhi changes to the examples below:

 {ex